christopwner/snow-jira-sync/README.md

 Python utility scripts for synchronizing incidents on ServiceNow to JIRA.
 Used in lue of snow/jira extensions due to not having admin access to either.

 ## s2j
 ServiceNow to JIRA sync.
 Pulls all incidents from SNow assigned to a specified user and creates issues (bugs) in JIRA.
-Uses a customfield in JIRA for storing the incident system id from SNow.
+Closes incident once migrated.

 #### Configuration
 The following env vars should be setup for the s2j.py script: